-Paper Becomes the First Canadian Company to Collaborate With CMU's Heinz College of Information Systems & Public Policy
+Paper is First Canadian Company to Collab With CMU's Heinz College

 Paper, formerly GradeSlam, one of Canada’s leading education technology startups, today announced a collaboration with Carnegie Mellon University’s top-ranked graduate school, the Heinz College of Information Systems and Public Policy, as part of its international summer internship program.